sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 ## Information-oriented

-Informs users about changes to their system in the portal.
+Inform users about changes to their system in the portal.
 Some examples are:

 - A system account creation request is approved.
 - Product team has provisioned the resources.